Last Updated on February 4, 2023 by Audrey Scott

 I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in. — John Muir

 We don’t always wish to disconnect entirely from humanity when we go trekking.
-Instead, we are often attracted to treks or hikes that feature a cultural component, one where we encounter and engage with local people, often through homestays.
-This type of trekking not only challenge us physically by pushing us to do more than the usual, but they often stir us emotionally by forcing us to widen the cultural lens through which we view the region and our world.
+Instead, we are often attracted to hikes that feature a cultural component, one where we encounter and engage with local people, often through family homestays.
+This type of hiking not only challenge us physically by pushing us to do more than the usual, but they often stir us emotionally by forcing us to widen the cultural lens through which we view the region and our world.

 Finally, this approach provides us the opportunity to contribute to the local economy and community by staying with local families.